Gm18395/Gm18395/README.md

 # <Gabriella Mann>
 Hello, GitHub! 👋

-I'm <Gabriella Mann>, a student at Brigham Young University-Idaho interested in bioinformatics, biology, computer science.
+I'm <Gabriella Mann>, a student at Brigham Young University-Idaho interested in bioinformatics, biology, and computer science.
 Welcome to my GitHub profile!

 ## About Me

-- I'm currently learning ...
+- I'm currently learning ... professional skills, beginner programming, biology, psychology, and some marketing.
-- My goals are to ...
-Become a bioinformatics scientist or a computational biologist.
+- My goals are to ... become a bioinformatics scientist or a computational biologist.
 - Ask me about ...

 ## Technologies and Tools